 Audio Volume API

 By default, the audio output of the Receiver Media Player and that of the User Agent are mixed.
-The Broadcaster Application may set and get the volume of the HTML media element using the .volume property.
+The Broadcaster Application may set and get the volume of the HTML5 media element using the .volume property.
 It may wish to set and get the audio volume of the Receiver Media Player.
-For example, the Broadcaster Application might mute the audio output of broadcast service when the user chooses to watch broadband content rendered with an HTML media element.
+For example, the Broadcaster Application might mute the audio output of broadcast service when the user chooses to watch broadband content rendered with an HTML5 media element.
 The Audio Volume API may be used for such a case.

 Figure 9.1 illustrates audio processing in an example receiver in which the audio output of the User Agent is mixed with the audio output of the Receiver Media Player for presentation to the user.
 The Broadcaster Application controls the volume of its output using the .volume property of the HTMLMediaElement.
 Analogously, the Audio Volume API defined here may be used to set the volume of the Receiver Media Player, shown as “V1” in the figure.
 Note that the API changes only the RMP volume (“V1”).